cheese1/medusawiki/Installation-&-Configuration-Guides.md

 ### Installation Guides

 Medusa can be installed on many different systems.
 Below you will find guides for many of those.
+For some of these guides you will need to provide a github url.
+If this is asked, please you the correct url: https://github.com/pyMedusa/SickRage.git.

 ###### Mac:
 * http://www.htpcguides.com/install-sickrage-mac-osx-usenet-torrent-tv/